pjferg/R_perf_mgmt/Preparation/Preparation.md

 teach you how to do the former - i.e., understand whether one variable is associated with another variable.

-Fist, you can use plots and other visuals to understand whether variables are associated with one another.
+First, you can use plots and other visuals to understand whether variables are associated with one another.
 For example, let’s look at the relationship between the total number of goals kicked by a team and the final margin of the game.
 As these variables are by definition